 Our condensed consolidated financial statements are prepared in accordance with GAAP.
 The preparation of these condensed consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 We evaluate our estimates and assumptions on an ongoing basis.
-The future effects of the COVID-19 pandemic on our results of operations, cash flows, and financial position are unclear, however we believe we have used reasonable estimates and assumptions in preparing our condensed consolidated financial statements.
-Our actual results could differ from these estimates.

-We believe that the assumptions and estimates associated with the evaluation of revenue recognition criteria, including the determination of revenue recognition as net versus gross in our revenue arrangements, the assumptions used in the valuation models to determine the fair value of equity awards and stock-based compensation expense, and the assumptions required in determining any valuation allowance recorded against deferred tax assets have the greatest potential impact on our condensed consolidated financial statements.
+We believe that the assumptions and estimates associated with the evaluation of revenue recognition criteria, including the determination of revenue recognition as net versus gross in our revenue arrangements, the assumptions used in the valuation models to determine the fair value of equity awards and stock-based compensation expense, valuation of acquired intangible assets of Dosh and the assumptions required in determining any valuation allowance recorded against deferred tax assets have the greatest potential impact on our condensed consolidated financial statements.

 Therefore, we consider these to be our critical accounting policies and estimates.
 By their nature, estimates are subject to an inherent degree of uncertainty.
 Actual results could differ materially from these estimates.
-Except for the adoption of ASU 2016-02, Leases (Topic 842) described in Note 2-Recent Accounting Standards to our condensed consolidated financial statements, which resulted in the recognition of right-of-use assets and lease liabilities of \$10.3 million and \$13.5 million, respectively, there have been no material changes to our critical accounting policies and estimates from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2019.
+There have been no material changes to our critical accounting policies and estimates from those disclosed in our Annual Report on Form 10-K for the year ended December 31, 2020 except as it relates to policies arising from our acquisition of Dosh.
+Refer to Note 2-Significant Account Policies and Recent Accounting Standards to our condensed consolidated financial statements for a description of our critical accounting policies arising from our acquisition of Dosh.